 Drug treatments for reflux usually start with antacids that work by neutralizing excess stomach acid.
 These are considered very safe and can be used in conjunction with other, stronger drug treatment approaches to reducing reflux symptoms.
 Typical brand names are Maalox, Mylanta, Gaviscon, Rolaids, and Tums, as well as generic equivalents.

 In addition to drug treatments for reflux, in severe cases anti-reflux surgery is used to tighten the lower esophageal sphincter.
-There are several different surgical approaches that are used and several new surgical approaches are currently in trial.
-The “gold standard” surgical approach is laparoscopic Nissen fundoplication (the upper curve of the stomach is wrapped around the esophagus and sewn into place to strengthen the lower esophageal sphincter).
+There are several different surgical approaches that are used, and several new surgical approaches are currently in trial.
+The “gold standard” surgical approach is laparoscopic Nissen fundoplication in which the upper curve of the stomach is wrapped around the esophagus and sewn into place to strengthen the lower esophageal sphincter.
 An alternative approach that is less invasive is the Stretta procedure, which uses radio frequency energy to tighten the lower esophageal sphincter.
-These procedures are done in a hospital setting and should be done by gastroenterologists who have performed many these procedures for best results.
+These procedures are done in a hospital setting and, for best results, should be done by gastroenterologists who have performed many of these procedures.
 Recently (2012), the FDA approved a system called LINX™ for treatment of GERD.
 The LINX system consists of a series of titanium beads, each with a magnetic core, connected with titanium wires to form a ring shape.
-The LINX device restricts the flow of stomach contents back into the esophagus, but when the patient swallows, the pressure in the esophagus increases and the magnetic beads move apart on the titanium wires, allowing food and liquids to pass normally into the stomach.
+The LINX device restricts the flow of stomach contents back into the esophagus, but when the patient swallows, the pressure in the esophagus increases, and the magnetic beads move apart on the titanium wires, allowing food and liquids to pass normally into the stomach.
 Once the food has moved past the esophagus, the magnetic beads return to the closed position, reducing reflux symptoms.
 Research on this device is generally positive, but it may not be suitable for patients with difficulty swallowing because of reduced peristaltic action (sequential contraction of esophageal muscles that moves food to the stomach).

 For the majority of scleroderma patients, although there are often detectable changes to the heart, most of these changes do not create major problems.
 When more severe heart problems do develop — usually associated with diffuse scleroderma — they typically develop within the first 3 years of the disease.
 Generally, heart complications in Scleroderma patients are treated the same as for non-scleroderma patients.